 These experienced Patient/Family Support Volunteers complete additional training to provide a supportive presence during a patient’s final hours.
 They offer a beautiful final gift of peace and solace to those they serve.

 Bereavement volunteers make telephone calls to check- in with those who have recently experienced a loss and reassure them that Samaritan is still there for them if they need us.

-In addition to the aforementioned hospice team members, Samaritan also offers the following services:
+In addition to the work of the aforementioned team members, Samaritan also offers the following hospice services:

 – Medical equipment and supplies necessary for care of the patient’s hospice diagnosis.